Do you know there are 47 types of Oranges? Our research results in much more to this fruit than meets the eye.

-They are packed with vitamins, and phytonutrients such as beta carotene and vitamin C. Gardening experts recommend planting Tarocco trees whenever possible due to their heavy yields and place in various recipes like marmalade or sorbet.
+They are packed with vitamins and phytonutrients such as beta carotene and vitamin C. Gardening experts recommend planting Tarocco trees whenever possible due to their heavy yields and placing them in various recipes like marmalade or sorbet.

 Trifoliate Orange (Poncirus trifoliata) is an evergreen citrus plant with attractive 3-foliate leaves comprising three pointed leaflets.
 The foliage is aromatic when crushed, and they also bear small white flowers with conspicuous petioles (flower stalks); they can bloom several times a year.

 When ripe, the fruit is round and has brownish-yellow, bumpy skin but can also be yellow or green; however, it is only slightly sweet to taste.
 Trifoliate oranges are commonly used for their tolerance for cold weather or ornamental purposes, as this species is hardy and easy to care for.